eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 6.6.4 PID or attestation presentation to another Wallet Unit

-[Section 6.6.3](#663-pid-or-attestation-presentation-to-relying-party) discussed the trust relationships necessary when a Wallet
-Instance receives a request from a Relying Party Instance and presents attributes to that Relying Party Instance.
+[Section 6.6.3](#663-pid-or-attestation-presentation-to-relying-party) discussed the trust relationships necessary when a Wallet Unit receives a request from a Relying Party Instance and presents attributes to that Relying Party Instance.

 However, the Regulation requires that a Wallet Unit is also able to receive such a request from another Wallet Unit, and present attributes to that requesting Wallet Unit.
 For more information and requirements, please refer to \[Topic 30\].

 #### 6.6.5 PID or attestation management

 Starting from the issuance of a PID or attestation, the PID or attestation is managed by the User and the Wallet Provider.
 Management is performed until the PID, or attestation, is deleted or the Wallet Instance is de-installed by the User.

 For PID and attestation revocation, see \[Topic 7\].
 The User can request the PID Provider or Attestation Provider to revoke the PID or attestation at least in case of loss or theft.

 #### 6.6.6 PID or attestation deletion